 Q. Can an object donated by me or my family members be returned to me?

 A. Upon making a donation, donors are asked to sign a Deed of Gift, which legally transfers ownership of the object to the Illinois State Museum.
-Once ownership is thus transferred, the object becomes the property of the State of Illinois and cannot be returned.
+Once ownership is thus transferred, the object becomes the property of the Illinois State Museum and cannot be returned.

 Art Collections Online